AR 15 Parts Explained: The Beginners Walk Thru

 Watch Your Lower Receiver

 The lower receiver is the only part that contains a serial number.
-That means of all the parts on your weapon, the lower receiver is the part that is considered a gun.
+That means that of all the parts of your weapon, the lower receiver is the part that is considered a gun.
 It is the part that you cannot loan to friends, have stolen, or lose.
 It is the part that is registered to you.
 It is what takes the background check to purchase and is the most regulated.

 You can order a lower receiver online, but you'll need to get it from a local FFL dealer near you.
-All other components can be traded or purchased however youlike.
+All other components can be traded or purchased however you like.

 Mar 8th 2022 Black Rifle Depot Staff